About Me

 Hi — I’m Wynne Brown, a freelance writer, editor, and graphic designer.
 I’m a one-stop pre-publication shop, and I’m here to help.

-As the author of three books, in addition to many newspaper and magazine articles, I’ve written on topics including science, health, history, trails, environmental issues, horses, travel, the Southwest, books, and more.
-My most recent book is The Forgotten Botanist: Sara Plummer Lemmon’s Life of Science and Art, released in November 2021 by University of Nebraska Press.
+As the author of three award-winning books, in addition to many newspaper and magazine articles, I’ve written on topics including science, health, history, trails, environmental issues, horses, travel, the Southwest, books, and more.
+One of my recent books is The Forgotten Botanist: Sara Plummer Lemmon’s Life of Science and Art, released in November 2021 by University of Nebraska Press/Bison Books.
 (Click book cover for more information.)

 As an editor, I worked for six years as a copy editor at a mid-size daily newspaper.
 I spent another ten years editing and developing teaching materials for middle school, high school, and undergraduate science instruction.
 Now I edit memoirs, prescriptive nonfiction, and novels.
 I’m comfortable editing either in Associated Press style or according to the Chicago Manual of Style.